A Fractional Calculus Framework for Open Quantum Dynamics: From Liouville to Lindblad to Memory Kernels: Introduction

+A wide variety of non-Markovian generalizations of the GKSL equation have been proposed.
+Projection-operator methods such as the Nakajima--Zwanzig (NZ) equation~\cite{Nakajima1958,Zwanzig1960} introduce memory kernels through explicit system--bath couplings, while the time-convolutionless (TCL) formulation yields time-dependent generators that may lose CP-divisibility~\cite{Breuer2002,Breuer2016}.
+Generalized Lindblad approaches (e.g., Ref.~\citenum{Breuer2007GeneralizedLindblad}) incorporate environmental correlations via correlated projection operators or extended state spaces, and typically retain a first-order time derivative but with time-dependent decay rates.
+Microscopic approaches such as hierarchical equations of motion (HEOM)~\cite{HEOM_1,HEOM_2,HEOM_3,HEOM_4} provide numerically exact descriptions for Gaussian environments but at a high computational cost.
+These formalisms collectively establish a rich landscape of non-Markovian models, and recent years have seen substantial progress in improving their numerical efficiency, for example through tensor-network representations~\cite{Chen:2025to, Yan:2021tg}.
+Nevertheless, even in these advanced implementations, they generally lack the simplicity of a closed-form CPTP propagator or an analytically transparent interpolation between Markovian and memory-dominated regimes.

+Beyond projection-operator and time-local master equations, many non-Markovian methods arise from influence-functional formalisms, including the quasi-adiabatic propagator path integral (QUAPI)~\cite{Makri1995QUAPI1, Makri1995QUAPI2}, multiconfiguration time-dependent Hartree (MCTDH) approaches to open-system dynamics~\cite{Thoss2001MCTDH, Wang2003MCTDHReview}, and related path-integral techniques.
+These frameworks provide controlled microscopic descriptions of dissipative dynamics but typically involve large tensor-network objects or exponential memory growth as temporal correlations accumulate.
+In contrast, the fractional approach developed here provides a compact, closed-form surrogate for environments with slow or algebraically decaying correlations.
+While it does not reproduce the full influence-functional structure, it captures the emergent memory behavior in a generator-level deformation of the Lindblad semigroup.
+Thus, fractional dynamics offer an analytically transparent complement to computationally intensive influence-functional methods, providing a reduced model that summarizes the dominant memory features encoded in more detailed path-integral treatments.

+The above considerations motivate the development of a framework that situates fractional evolution within the established hierarchy of open-system formalisms while retaining the interpretability of generator-based descriptions.
 In this work, we develop a unified theoretical framework that places fractional dynamics within the broader hierarchy of quantum open system formalisms.
 We show that fractional master equations form a structured subclass of non-Markovian QMEs, coinciding with standard Lindblad dynamics in the limit of unit fractional order.
 This perspective reveals that fractional differentiation introduces memory at the level of the generator rather than through explicit environmental coupling, bridging the conceptual gap between purely unitary and dissipative descriptions.